Montana-Media-Arts/120_CreativeCoding1-Spring2022/modules/week-1/_posts/2017-01-07-computerenvironment.md

 <p>Although such programs can appear intimidating to a beginner user, these command-line programs remove are simple applications that allow for full control of the OS.
 These programs will enable a user to accomplish many of that same tasks that they are used to completing with a mouse through text-only commands.
 One reason to use such a program is to speed up the development process and display more information than is typical of a traditional "graphical user interface" (GUI; pronounced 'gooey') based environment.</p>

 <p>One advantage of a CLI over a GUI-based file browser is quicker manipulation of files and directories.
 The manipulation of files and directories will be a widespread activity for you in this course.
-As such, please take a moment to read the following <a href="https://en.wikipedia.org/wiki/Directory_(computing)" target="_new">Wikipedia page describing 'directories'</a> and make sure you understand what a directory is, as well as its related terminology.</p>
+As such, please take a moment to read the following <a href="https://en.wikipedia.org/wiki/Directory_(computing)" target="_blank">Wikipedia page describing 'directories'</a> and make sure you understand what a directory is, as well as its related terminology.</p>
 </div>

 <div id="Learning" class="tabcontent">